pirilya/specialisterne-download-task/readme.md

 Make sure to put them in the same folder!

+## 2. Edit config.json

+The file config.json is where all your settings are, so if you want to change those, you need to edit config.json.
+The explanation of how to do this is in the section called [The config file](#the-config-file).

-## 2. Open a terminal / command line.
+## 3. Open a terminal / command line.

 On Windows: